buddhamagnet/cv/unbound.md

 * Separated staging and production environments
 * Amended deployment process to run migrations and perform necessary rake tasks
 * Added sales and transaction reporting interface with CSV download
+* Complete refactor of UX enabling purchase of physical books post-publish